desmccarterbjss/generic/README.md

 	b. starts the emulator (optional) and c. runs the specified (by category) tests.
 If no option is supplied specifying a category of tests, then the default category is regression.

-	Since the scripts folder is now part of your PATH, runtests.sh can be run from any folder within your bash instance.
+	Since the scripts folder is now part of your PATH, runregression.sh can be run from any folder within your bash instance.

+	To run regression:

+		We execute regression using the script/runregression.sh script.
+It requires that you specify the environment to which you need to execute regression against, using the -test-environment flag.

+		Example - execute entire regression against SIT environment on android emulator:

+			runregression.sh -test-environment sit

+		Example - execute entire regression against SIT environment on physical Android Device:

+			runregression.sh -test-environment sit --run-against-physical-device

+	A few notes:

 	a.
-To run regression:

-		runtests.sh
+To successfully run tests against an emulator, TMA requires that you connected to the RMG wifi network.
 	b.
-To run tests but fire up an emulator beforehand:

-		runtests.sh -run-emulator "Nexus_4_API_19"
+If the "--run-against-physical-device" flag is NOT given then the framework will automatically fire up the emulator.
 	c.
-To do 'b.' but against a specific category of tests (e.g. sprint3):

-		runtests.sh -run-emulator "Nexus_4_API_19" -cucumber-options "--tags @sprint3"

-		... where '@sprint3' represents a specific category of (Cucumber) test features
+If the "--run-against-physical-device" flag IS given then the framework will assume that you have the device connected via USB.
+	d.
+"Full Regression", in cucumber terms, are all test scenarios having categories @sprint1, @sprint2, ..., @sprint9 tags.
+	e.
+Location of APK being tested and additional information (e.g. Maven/Selendroid app ID etc) are all stored within src/test/resources/royalmail.properties.
+	f.
+The -test-environment switch of runregression.sh will automatically take environment info (e.g. usernames etc) from src/test/resources/environments.
+	g.
+The -test-environment flag is MANDATORY.

 	How to run Selendroid standalone on its own:

 	Type in the following in bash to run selendroid standalone only (in the root cloned folder):

 		a. . ./scripts/startselendroid.sh (execute this line only once in your bash instance)
-		b. runSelendroid
+		b. runSelendroid <location to APK file>

 	To make sure selendroid is running successfully then check the log file /tmp/selendroid.log.